Overview

 Get visitor ID

-Note: The output of this method can be null
+Please note: The output of this method can be null

 .
 As mentioned above, the value is assigned only to the visitors that have answered any question.